 - Conflict of interest — You may not review your own business, a current or former employer, or a competitor’s business.

-Reporting fake Google reviews: Google maps is the easiest way to flag fake reviews.
+Google maps is the easiest way to flag fake reviews and complaints.
 Find your business listing on Google Maps, and click on reviews.
 Next, identify any false reviews.
 The example below looks suspicious.

-Now, click the three vertical dots on the right side of the review and select “flag as inappropriate.”
+Now, click the three vertical dots on the right side of the Google business review and select “flag as inappropriate.”